Littlehampton: Public services

 Littlehampton lifeboat station is one of the UK's busiest RNLI Lifeboat stations.
 As well as providing local search and rescue coverage, volunteer crew members also provided humanitarian help during flooding in East Pakistan over 35 years ago.
 The lifeboat station operates two boats: an Atlantic 85 class lifeboat, Renee Sherman (B-891) and a D Class Lifeboat, Ray of Hope (D-769).
 The Arun class of lifeboats (in service 1971–2008) take their name from the Arun river, which comes to a head at Littlehampton, however no Arun-class lifeboats have been stationed at the station.
 Until the retiring of the Atlantic 75 class lifeboat, Blue Peter 1 (B-779) in 2016, Littlehampton lifeboat station had operated a lifeboat funded by viewers of the BBC television programme Blue Peter since 1967.

 Littlehampton's police station is situated just outside the town centre with a CID building and the head major incidents unit in West Sussex adjoining.
-There was also an ambulance station adjacent to the police station, although it's not not in use.
+There was also an ambulance station adjacent to the police station, although it's not in use.

 Littlehampton's fire station, which is near the town centre, maintains two water-tender ladders.
 The station has a full-time immediate response appliance, with the second appliance covered by on-call retained firefighters.
 There is another fire station in East Preston with one water-tender ladder and a Red cross support unit.

 Littlehampton's hospital was demolished in 2005, since then its replacement has been under debate at a local and national level.
-Neighbouring Rustington has Zachary Merton Hospital, which lacks an Emergency department.
-It has 31 beds and other clinics.
 The Fitzalan Medical Group has two surgeries in Littlehampton, including the headquarters surgery just outside the town centre and one in Wick.

-Sport
+Sport and Leisure

+Football

+Littlehampton Town Football Club plays in the Isthmian League South East Division (8th tier), after promotion at the end of the 2021–22 season.
+Home matches are played at The Sportsfield on St Flora’s Road.